-Announcing the Infant Mental Health Training Project
+Announcing The Foundations of Infant Mental Health Training Project

-The Central California Children’s Institute (CCCI) at California State University, Fresno received a three-year contract for $450,870 from the Central Valley Regional Center, Inc. (CVRC) to support “The Foundations of Infant Family Mental Health Training Project”.
-This project is funded by the Mental Health Services Act (MHSA) in partnership with the California Department of Mental Health and Department of Developmental Services.
+In 2011, the Central California Children’s Institute (CCCI) at California State University, Fresno received a three-year contract for $450,870 from the Central Valley Regional Center, Inc. (CVRC) to support “The Foundations of Infant Family Mental Health Training Project”.
+This project was funded by the Mental Health Services Act (MHSA) in partnership with the California Department of Mental Health and Department of Developmental Services.
 CVRC contracts with the State of California, Department of Developmental Services, to provide assessment, evaluation, case management, programs, and activities for people with developmental disabilities.
 The CVRC serves as a fixed point of contact in the community for persons with developmental disabilities and their families, to the end that these persons may have access to the services and supports best suited to them throughout their lifetime.

 "Families have enormous difficulty in weaving together the necessary services to meet their children's needs, and funding training opportunities that foster interagency collaboration is an important step towards simplifying the process and improving access for low-income families" said CVRC Executive Director, Robert Riddick.